-to a reaction boundary associated with rapid reversible self-association.
-Both proteins also contained other lower peaks which were not present in the SV when NADH was added (Fig. 1c, d), though the 6 S peak remained.
-The researchers assign the lower $s$ peaks to apoprotein and the 6 S peaks to the NADH complexes.
+The SV analysis of CtBP1 and CtBP2 without added nucleotide showed a dominant peak near 6 S (Fig. 1a, b).
+This peak shifts slightly to the left when the protein concentration is decreased from 40 to 2 μ M, which implies the peak corresponds to a reaction boundary associated with rapid reversible self-association.
+Both proteins also presented additional peaks at lower sedimentation coefficients which were not present in SV AUC experiments when NADH was added (Fig. 1c, d), though the 6 S peak remained.
+The researchers assign the lower s peaks to apoprotein and the 6 S peaks to the NADH complexes.
+The assignment was demonstrated through the use of multiwavelengths, as tracking the sedimentation at 340 nm showed that NADH co-sedimented with the 6 S peak.
 They speculate that the 6 S peak present with no added nucleotide indicates that some NAD+ remained in the purified proteins or another adenine nucleotide species.

-Due to the variability and reversible self-association of CtBP1 and CtBP2, reliable molecular masses could not be derived from SV data, leading to the use of sedimentation equilibrium (SE) measurements.
-These measurements indicated negligible tetramer dissociation over a concentration range of 3-13 $\mu$ M with 50 $\mu$ M NAD(H), confirming a tetrameric structure with a molecular mass of 192.1 kDa.
-This finding aligns with previous analyses, indicating that the SV feature near 6 S corresponds to tetramers, while the 4.1 S feature is attributed to dimers.
+Due to the variability and reversible self-association of CtBP1 and CtBP2, reliable molecular masses could not be derived from SV data, leading to the use of sedimentation equilibrium (SE) AUC measurements.
+These measurements indicated negligible tetramer dissociation over a concentration range of 3-13 μ M with 50 μ M NAD(H), confirming a tetrameric structure with a molecular mass of 192.1 kDa (Fig. 2).
+This finding aligns with previous analyses, indicating that the SV peak near 6 S corresponds to tetramers, while the 4.1 S feature is attributed to dimers.
 Both forms exhibit a frictional ratio of about 1.6, consistent with substantial disordered regions due to the inclusion of ~90 unstructured C-terminal residues.